Placing schools at the heart of contemporary transformations

 Spatially embodying emlyon’s educational strategy while integrating the specifics of the site and the Lyon area required a tailored approach.
 Addressing the Early Makers vision led us to design a complex like no other, far removed from traditional business schools.

-1. A Hybrid Hub That Is Lively and Versatile
+1. A Hybrid, Lively and Versatile place

 Our architectural approach takes the Early Makers program as its starting point: we analyzed the educational project of emlyon business school summarizing and describing the needs and spaces according to two typologies: maximum versatility and intense life.
 Versatility is achieved by drawing inspiration from contemporary office spaces, thanks to efficient and ultra-flexible generic typology.
 The building is designed to be adaptable to different teaching formats, and to those formats as they evolve over time, as well as to allow for a variety of spaces to combine collective activities and time for introspection and expression.
 The intense life is reflected in the typology of the street, a space of hyper-socialization and community that complements artificial and individual intelligence through emotional and collective intelligence.

 The combination of these typologies in the context of the Gerland site generated the architectural form: four building complexes between Avenue Jean-Jaurès and Allée Fontenay, brought together and distributed by a central street and its spectacular core, the Cœur Battant.
-The typologies of business schools, art schools, shopping malls, corporations and event halls are hybridized in a building that is perfectly embedded in the district of Gerland.
+The typologies of business schools, art schools, corporations and event halls are hybridized in a building that is perfectly embedded in the district of Gerland.

 2. An Open Building and Tool Combined